“Xenophilia: No longer blind to the greatness

 general editorship of Robert B. Strassler, who earlier brought

 out Landmark editions of Herodotus and Thucydides.
-Strassler is what is today known as an
+Strassler is what is today

-independent, which really means amateur, scholar, taking the word amateur in its root meaning
+independent, which really means amateur, scholar, taking the word amateur in its

 of lover.
 After a successful career in business—oil drilling—he retired, and soon thereafter

-devoted himself to ancient history, the love of which he acquired as an undergraduate at
+devoted himself to ancient history, the love of which he acquired as an

 Harvard and never lost.